This content is not available in your preferred language.

 • Avoid using USB hubs as based on Using USB Based DAQ Devices on a Bus-Powered Hub, NI recommends against using USB hubs, as the specifications all vary with each manufacturer.

-• If using USB hubs, ensure that USB hubs type is tally with the USB Bus Interface.
-As example, USB-6008 supports USB 2.0 not USB 3.0.
+• If using USB hubs, ensure that the USB hubs type is tally with the USB Bus Interface.
+For example, USB-6008 supports USB 2.0 not USB 3.0.